fx notes

 Slit scanning is a cool photographic technique that captures motion over time by using a narrow slit to take images of a scene.
 Instead of snapping a traditional photo, it exposes only a thin strip of the image at a time.
 When moving that slit you expose different parts of the frame at different times.
 This way, it records movement in a way that creates a unique and often surreal effect.

 The technique has roots in early photography, but it gained a lot of attention in the 20th century, especially with artists and filmmakers who wanted to explore time and space in their work.
 It’s often associated with experimental films and art installations, where the visuals can twist and stretch in unexpected ways.
-Think of it as capturing a moment while also showing how it unfolds over time—kind of like a time-lapse but in a single frame.
-2001: A Space Odyssey is most well known to have used the effect.
+You can think of it as capturing a moment while also showing how it unfolds over time—kind of like a time-lapse but in a single frame.

 It’s fascinating how something so simple can produce such mind-bending results!

-# Slit Scanning on Videos
+# Slit Scanning on Videos using Houdini

 Source: